Bilalovski/dockerfiles/OD/README.md

 Depending on the amount of outputs given by the onnx model, a new onnx inference function might need to be created.
 Currently the onnx inference module supports onnx models with 3 or 4 outputs.
 If the new model has a different amount of outputs, a new onnx inference function will need to be added.

 Lastly, if the available postprocessing functions are not compatible with the desired model, then a new postprocessing function will need to be added, once the postprocessing is finished, the data should be sent using dust.

+# Demo

+To test the containers, all that is needed is building the docker containers in each folder (docker build -t "tag_name" . .
+Once all of them are build and running, you can publish an rgb image using dust, do make sure the channel names are correct (see configuration.json for channel names).
+You can then receive the output of the postprocessor using another dust script.